 Question Asker Name Answer Per our disposition policy, we have 120 What is the processing time once an application is L Elaine days to review but we tend to wrap up our submitted?
 Johnson reviews in much less.
 These properties are on Somerset and American Street in the 7th Councilmatic Where are the representatives from the communities District, they are vacant at this time with where they are placing the properties Lisa D hoembuyers waiting to purchase.
 Will the recording of this meeting be made available to Yes it will.
 It is accessible at the link below: the public?
 And if so, where would someone go to access https://phdcphila.org/who-weit?
-Kermit O are/boards/philadelphia-land-bank-board/ Are we going to have time in this meeting to talk about , , , , , , , , , , , , , , , , , , , , the 30-Year Amoritized Mortgages being placed on New business will be discussed at the end community garden parcels?
-Kermit O of the regular agenda I am extremely concerned about developers being able to 1.0 purchase LAND for \$7,000.
+Kermit O are/boards/philadelphia-land-bank-board/ Are we going to have time in this meeting to talk about the 30-Year Amoritized Mortgages being placed on New business will be discussed at the end community garden parcels?
+Kermit O of the regular agenda I am extremely concerned about developers being able to purchase LAND for \$7,000.
 My next issue is why 30-year leases to uban gardens, farms, and sidelot caretakers is Thank you for your comment it will be even being considered by the Land Bank.
 These gardens included in the record.
 We will be and farms are bein used and cared for by THE PEOPLE Jacqueline discussing the mortgage issue in new the residnet taxpayers.
 Wiggins business.
 Yes to gardens.
-I was a community development VV1881113 business. professional for close to a decade (Massachustts Association of CDCs named me community development professional of the year in 2001) so I appreciate the discussions and efforts around affordable housing, anti- displacement, etc. I also submitted written testimony with my concerns related to the urgent need to protect current critical infrastructure of community farms and netighborhood gardens.
+I was a community development professional for close to a decade (Massachustts Association of CDCs named me community development professional of the year in 2001) so I appreciate the discussions and efforts around affordable housing, anti- displacement, etc. I also submitted written testimony with my concerns related to the urgent need to protect current critical infrastructure of community farms and netighborhood gardens.
 I'd like to know how this board will specifically addres and prioritze the need to protect and expand urban agricluture in accordance with the urban ag. and tree plans of the City?
 Feeding and housing Philadelphia residents are both critical and the Land Bank should be addressing these intersecting needs.
 Further, community farms, gardens and food forests and orchards also address a number of public health including mental health and anti-violence needs facing all too many of our Jethro city's families and the city overall.
 I realize the scheduled Heiko meeting is coming to an end.
-This is hearthreaking to hear and I thank you for sharing This is heartbreaking to hear and I thank you for sharing your story.
-We should not be pitting community gardens Thenk you for your comment it will be and green space access against affordable housing.
-I hope Kina law-law- THank you for your comment it will be the Land Bank board is listening.
+This is heartbreaking to hear and I thank you for sharing your story.
+We should not be pitting community gardens and green space access against affordable housing.
+I hope THank you for your comment it will be the Land Bank board is listening.
 Kim Jordan included in the record.